aavegotchi/aavegotchi-wiki/posts/en/milestones.md

 ---

 ## [December 2021 Updates](https://aavegotchi.medium.com/aavegotchi-december-update-977c5592f3e7)
-* Why has our shippooooorrr been up to in December 2021?
+* What has our shippooooorrr been up to in December 2021?
 * A lot!
 * Check out the Medium post for more
 <p></p>